intuiface/capacitor-plugin-screenshot/README.md

 ## iOS

+iOS version 11+ is supported.

 Nothing more to do, it should work by calling the `getScreenshot` function.

 ## Android

+Android Version 6+ is supported.

 To be able to take screenshot on Android, you have to declare a foreground service in the `AndroidManifest.xml` in the application tag :